CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 						if all the items are added. and once that passes move on to testing if the are sorted properly.
 	Primary Actor:   	AppUser
-	Precondition:	 	AppUser has network connection to view non-favorite/saved questions if not display nothing in list
+	Precondition:	 	AppUser either has internet access to view other Authors' Questions or has Questions available offline through UC-16, UC-17, or UC-18
 	Postcondition:	 	On success, AppUser views questions made by Authors Main Success
 	Scenario:
-						1. The user clicks on the Questions or returns to the Question screen.
+						1. The user clicks on the Questions option or returns to the Question screen.
-						2. The list view displays all of the questions, each having their stats and options
+						2. System displays the list of all available questions sorted by date
+						2. User can navigate through all questions and select desired question for viewing
 	Extensions:
             			2a.0 There is no question to display.
-            			2a.1 Prompotes user to ask a question Frequency of Use: 	likely used everytime app runs, and multiple cycles.
+            			2a.1 Prompts user to ask a question Frequency of Use: 	likely used everytime app runs, and multiple cycles.
 	Status: 			pending implementation, test case complete
-	Responsibility:		Devon for test case
+	Responsibility:		Devon for test case, Wyatt for implementation
 	Prioirty: 			P1-High
+	Includes:			UC-16,UC-17,UC-18

 ####	ID: UC-02
 	Title:			  	ViewQuestionAndAnswers